-Chinese New Year 2020: 8 Online and offline stores you can shop cheongsams from
+Chinese New Year 2022: 8 Online and offline stores to shop cheongsams from

 Searching for the perfect cheongsam or qipao is tricky.
 Firstly, there's the silhouette to take into consideration, and then the print, the length, down to the height of the collar and the type of sleeves.
-Thankfully, aside from our local fashion designers, more brands have also launched capsule collections in conjunction with Chinese New Year, so if you're looking for more options, this list—that includes online and offline stores—has got you covered.
+Thankfully, aside from our local fashion designers, more brands have also launched capsule collections in conjunction with Chinese New Year, so if you're looking for more options, we've got you covered.

-Below, the eight places you can get your 'Year of the Rat' outfits from:
+Below, find eight places you can get your 'Year of the Tiger' outfits from:

-Luxury Malaysian batik label Fern has been giving the traditional batik a modern spin with its handcrafted fabrics ever since its launch over six years ago, and for Chinese New Year 2020, the brand launched a new print which is inspired by the Sakura flowers.
-Dubbed 'The Sakura Series', the blooms—which symbolise beauty and the new cycle of life—are introduced in painterly motifs, whether it's on traditional sleeveless qipao or on a ruffle-sleeved top with mandarin collar and knot buttons.
+Luxury Malaysian batik label Fern has been giving the traditional batik a modern spin with its handcrafted fabrics ever since its launch over six years ago, and for Chinese New Year 2022, the brand launched a new print inspired by the lotus flower.
+Dubbed 'The Lotus Series', the blooms—which symbolise rebirth and transformation—are introduced in painterly motifs, whether it's on bias cut sleeveless silk number or on a ruffle-sleeved frock with mandarin collar and knot buttons.

 Check out the pieces at Fern's Bangsar Village II store, and watch our interview with the founder here.

-Started out as a pattern design boutique, Nala, who's owned by Lisette Scheers (a Dutch who's born in Singapore and now based in Malaysia) has always been known for its beautiful graphic patterns that extends from homeware and lifestyle items to clothing.
-The brand has recently launched its Chinese New Year collection called the 'Kampung Calm', featuring designs that are inspired by the styles found in traditional Kampung houses.
-Aside from the sleeveless cheongsam in an array of prints, you can find a fit-and-flare design that comes with a belt too.
+Started out as a pattern design boutique, Nala, who's owned by Lisette Scheers (a Dutch who's born in Singapore and now based in Malaysia) has always been known for its graphic patterns that extends from homeware and lifestyle items to clothing.
+The brand has recently launched its Chinese New Year collection entitled 'Sweet Sixteen', featuring designs that are inspired by a trip to Japan on the brand's 16th birthday.
+Aside from the sleeveless cheongsam in an array of prints, you can find a fit-and-flare design that also comes with a belt.

-If you're shopping for new modern threads on Zalora this Chinese New Year, the e-retailer also has a variety of traditional attire available at an affordable price point, from its in-house labels and more.
-Aside from that, you can also find a few local designer collections, including Khoon Hooi's 'Entrée' line that's made up of ready-to-wear pieces.
-Take a look at the brand's bespoke Lunar New Year collection here.
+If you're shopping for new threads on Zalora this Chinese New Year, the e-retailer also has a variety of traditional attire available at an affordable price point (plus massive deals till the end of the month), from its in-house labels and more.

 Shop for cheongsams on Zalora here.